 ODU Grants are awarded to many full-time, undergraduate students who demonstrate financial need.

 Eligibility for this state grant is determined by the EFC obtained by completing the FAFSA.
 Both full-time and part-time students may be eligible and you must be an Ohio resident.
-Amounts range from $570 to $2280.

 Federal Work-Study (FWS) provides for students with financial need the opportunity to work on campus, allowing them to earn money to help pay educational expenses.
 Students earn at least the current federal minimum wage and are paid bi-weekly.
 FWS is not credited to the student's account.
 Income earned through the FWS Program is not exempt from federal or state taxes; therefore, each student must complete the appropriate documentation in The Human Resources Department prior to working on campus.